 There’s an old saying: “Good judgement comes from experience, and a lot of that comes from bad judgement.”
 We are usually qualified to give advice on a particular matter only after we’ve screwed it up in spectacular fashion.
 With that in mind, here are eleven nuggets of wisdom that I can pass on from an expert perspective:

 1. It’s just a job, not your life. – Various

-Similar to the famous Dave Barry quote, “You should not confuse your career with your life,” I’ve been given this advice from several people over the years.
-However, I never truly listened until my wife said it to me in the depths of my public accounting-induced PTSD several years ago.
-Only then did it finally make sense.
-You are not your career, and you should never define yourself by it.
-I had inadvertently made my career my primary reason for existence, and I was miserable.
-Instead, define yourself by your passions and the things that bring you happiness and fulfillment.
+Similar to the famous Dave Barry quote “You should not confuse your career with your life,” I’ve been given this advice from several people over the years.
+However, I never truly understood it until my wife provided this wisdom in the depths of my public accounting-induced PTSD several years ago.
+Only then did I realize I am not my career, and I should not define myself by it.
+I had inadvertently made it my primary reason for existence and I was miserable.
+I realized I should instead define myself by my passions and by what brings me happiness and fulfillment.

 2. A mule in a tuxedo is still a mule. – American proverb

 Similar to the anecdote of putting lipstick on a pig, this adage reminds us that appearances can be deceiving.
 We live in an age and in a society where authenticity is a lost art.
 Nothing and no one seem to be what they truly are, and we must exercise a great deal of caution and wisdom before we measure anything at face value.
 I always get burned when I don’t.

 3. The price of anything is the amount of life you exchange for it. – Henry David Thoreau

 This is one of the greatest observations about the human condition, written by one of the greatest authors in modern history, from one of the greatest books about the human condition.
 Our consumerist culture too often measures cost in dollars.
 Yet our most precious resource is time—we are given a limited amount and we can’t make more.
 Spend it wisely.

 4. If you’re fitting in you’re doing something wrong. – My wife